gilch/hissp/docs/style_guide.rst

 ;;; Top-Level Comments
 ++++++++++++++++++++++

-Top-level commentary lines not attached to any `form` in particular begin with three semicolons and a space ``;;; Foo Bar``.
+Top-level commentary lines not attached to any :term:`form` in particular begin with three semicolons and a space ``;;; Foo Bar``.
 Top-level comments are separated from code with a blank line.
 They are never indented.